Scott Guthrie draws on his more than 25 years of expertise to advise clients in the finance, insolvency and property industries.

 Scott is also regularly engaged to represent a number of major banking institutions to recover secured and unsecured funds, and acts for them and other non-bank financiers in all manner of disputes, including those concerning the priority of securities, mortgage fraud, cheque conversion claims and professional negligence claims (against auditors and valuers).

 Scott also has a particular expertise in property litigation and associated disputes, including joint venture disputes, contractual disputes and fraud claims on the Queensland Government’s Fidelity Fund.

-Scott has been recognised by his peers as one of the Best Lawyers in Australia in the area of Alternative Dispute Resolution, Insolvency and Reorganisation Law, Litigation (2017-2020).
-Scott has also been recognised by Doyle’s Guide (2015 – 2020) as a leading Insolvency and Restructuring Lawyer in Queensland.
+Scott has been recognised by his peers as one of the Best Lawyers in Australia in the area of Alternative Dispute Resolution, Insolvency and Reorganisation Law, Litigation (2019 – 2022).
+Scott has also been recognised by Doyle’s Guide as a leading lawyer (2021, 2022) and a recommended lawyer (2015 – 2019) in Insolvency and Restructuring and a recommended lawyer (2015, 2022) in Commercial Litigation & Dispute Resolution in Queensland.